leticiafossato/ironhack-projects/Week4 - Fortnite/README.md

 - Solo Minutes Played
 - Solo Kills / Match
 - Solo Kills / Minutes

-## Motivation
-- On quarentine, I started to play Fortnite with my boyfriend and my friends.<br>
-This motivated me to search about the best players of the game, and how many money they earns just playing.<br>
-Also, I want to compare my account stats with pro-players.<br>

 ## Fortnite
 It's a FPS Online Game.<br>